Primitive asymptotics in $\phi^4$ vector theory: Setup

 Notice that the sum of matchings in \cref{def:uplus} contains exactly $(2p)!$ graphs, which may be isomorphic.
 If $g_2=v$ is a single vertex, then all $(2p)!$ graphs are isomorphic and the completion $g \uplus \left \lbrace v \right \rbrace=G $ is a single graph.
-We use the term \emph{$L$-loop completion} to refer to a vacuum graph with $L+2$ vertices, such that its decompletions are vertex-type graphs of $L$ loops, see \cref{fig:completion}.
+Viewed as a vacuum graph, a completion has larger loop order than the corresponding decompletion.
+Later in the article, we will only be interested in completions as a way to organize vertex-type graphs in $\phi^4$ theory.
+To avoid shifts in the loop number, we define the loop number of a completion to refer to that of its decompletions.
+In particular, in $\phi^4$ theory a \emph{$L$-loop completion} is a graph with $(L+2)$ 4-valent vertices and no external legs, such that its decompletions are vertex-type graphs of $L$ loops, see \cref{fig:completion}.

 The automorphism symmetry factor $\frac{1}{\abs{\Aut(G)}}$ is compatible with completion and decompletion (\cref{def:completion_decompletion}).
-Let $G$ be a 4-regular $L$-loop completion, then
+Let $G$ be a $L$-loop completion, then

 The sum extends over non-isomorphic decompletions $g$ of $G$, and the automorphisms $\Aut(g)$ allow permutations of the external legs.
 To obtain symmetry factors where external edges are fixed, but different channels are summed over (which is the usual convention in QFT), both sides of \cref{decompletion_symmetry_factor} need to be multiplied by $4!$.